Helping You Pursue Justice for Your Lost Loved Ones

 Fortunately, Texas law allows eligible family members to pursue compensation.
 A wrongful death suit can cover some of the damages associated with the loss of a loved one.

 Wrongful death claims are complex and difficult to navigate, particularly for individuals without legal experience.
 No one wants to bear the burden of a wrongful death lawsuit while simultaneously trying to recover from the loss of a loved one – and they shouldn’t have to.

-The experienced legal team at Stewart J. Guss, Attorney at Law understands how to pursue compensation following a wrongful death, and we provide compassionate representation to surviving family members, allowing them to focus on their own recoveries and not the legal complexities of their wrongful death claim.
+The experienced legal team at Stewart J. Guss, Injury Accident Lawyers understands how to pursue compensation following a wrongful death, and we provide compassionate representation to surviving family members, allowing them to focus on their own recoveries and not the legal complexities of their wrongful death claim.

 With our client-focused approach, we genuinely sympathize with you.
 We see the big picture, not just another case number.

 If you have lost a loved one due to the wrongful actions of another, do not wait any longer.
-Contact the law offices of Stewart J. Guss, Attorney at Law, today, and let us pursue justice on your behalf.
+Contact the law offices of Stewart J. Guss, Injury Accident Lawyers, today, and let us pursue justice on your behalf.

 “We received QUALITY service, reliable guidance and we are VERY satisfied with the outcome.
 Our treatment was both fair & honest; we highly recommend.
 If one word sums it up, the word would be Exceptional.
 “Thank you” for all you did!”